 John regularly represents clients before federal and state courts in New York and Florida, among others, as well as administrative agencies.
 He has first-chaired jury and bench trials and conducted arbitrations.
 He has successfully argued appeals in the Appellate Division in New York and in the Supreme Court of Florida.
 John also has initiated actions on behalf of clients to manage controversies preemptively with former employees.

-- Represents management in all aspects of employment-related matters
+- Representing management in all aspects of employment-related matters

-- Advises and litigates issues arising under Florida’s noncompete statute, Fla.
+- Advising and litigating issues arising under Florida’s noncompete statute, Fla.
 Stat. §542.335

-- Litigates a wide range of media and First Amendment disputes, as well as commercial law cases
+- Litigating a wide range of media and First Amendment disputes, as well as commercial law cases

 John’s extensive experience in employment law litigation spans a broad spectrum of issues, including promotion, termination, and harassment claims based on race, national origin, religion, sex, age, and disability; retaliation claims; whistleblower claims; wrongful discharge suits; and other employment-related torts.
 His cases have included single-plaintiff, collective, and class actions.
 He is well versed in the federal, state, and local anti-discrimination laws, including the New York State and New York City Human Rights Laws, the Florida Civil Rights Act, and the patchwork of county ordinances throughout Florida.